Sharin-gun/Cisco-UC-Automation/README.md

-# CUCM AXL API Python Script
+# Cisco UC Automation

-This Python script connects to a Cisco Unified Communications Manager (CUCM) CUCM 15.0.1.10000-32 using the AXL API and configure and retrieves available services and operations.
+This Python scripts connects to a Cisco Unified Communications Manager (CUCM) CUCM 15.0.1.10000-32 using the AXL API and configure and retrieves available services and operations.

 ## Prerequisites